stanford-rc/globus-example-flow/README.md

 used as the job manager.
 There is a pool of fast, temporary storage (scratch space); and a pool of slower, longer-term storage.

-Outside of the compute environment, there is a desktop (which you are using, and which will be the destination for your results), and a pool of remote data (the source data).
+Outside of the compute environment, there are two paths on a remote data store, one path used for source data and one path to store the results.

 The scripts in this repository implement the following pipeline (the numbers match the numbers in the diagram):